jfelipeosorio/Oracle-Machine-Learning/README.md

 # Oracle Machine Learning
 ***

-Entendamos los algoritmos en la librería `DataMining` de PL/SQL para hacer machine learning en los notebooks de Autonomous Datawarehouse.
+Implementation of `DataMining` algorithms in PL/SQL to do machine learning inside the notebooks of Autonomous Datawarehouse.